A beautiful view on a rural road near Sanmaibashi (三枚橋) in Yumoto (湯本), Hakone.

-This image is one of a series of about 40 photographs that Nobukuni Enami shot in the Hakone area.
-According to Terry Bennett’s Old Japanese Photographs: Collectors’ Data Guide there is another photograph by Enami titled Sanmaibashi with the number 21.
+This image, numbered 20, is one of a series of 46 photographs1 that Nobukuni Enami shot in the Hakone area.
+There is another photograph by Enami titled Sanmaibashi with the number 21:

 The Google Map shows the location of the current Sanmaibashi bridge.
 I have not yet been able to locate the actual spot where this photograph was taken.
 Reliable suggestions are extremely welcome.

 1 After I wrote this article, the world’s foremost Enami specialist, Rob Oechsle, contacted me on December 9, 2010 with some additional information: Enami’s HAKONE & MIYANOSHITA view series from the 1890s was numbered from 1 through 40, plus 302, 303, 304, 305a and 305b (Ashi-no-Ko lake panorama), and 308.

 2 Rob Oechsle used to run T-Enami.org, a site with an enormous amount of information on Nobukuni Enami.
 The site is no longer online, but can be accessed through the Internet Archive.
 Rob’s flickr account also contains lots of information on Enami.

 Duits, Kjeld ().
 Hakone 1890s: Rural Road, OLD PHOTOS of JAPAN.
 Retrieved on June 26, 2022 (GMT) from https://www.oldphotosjapan.com/photos/308/rural-road

 Old Photos of Japan aims to be your personal museum for Japan's visual heritage to increase our understanding of Japanese culture and society.

 Finding, acquiring, scanning, restoring, researching and conserving these vintage images, and making the imagery and research freely available online, takes serious time, money and effort.

 I do this without charging for access, selling user data, or running ads.